United Nuclear Corporation: Wood River Critical Accident

+The day before the accident, the evaporation can for uranium solution concentration was clogged, so I put the uranium solution collected after cleaning work in an elongated container that usually contains a drug called TCE and put a label that said "recovered solution from the evaporation can", but another worker who went to work the next day thought that it contained TCE, and when he transferred it to the adjustment tank, a critical range occurred.
+Uranium solution did not reach a critical state in an elongated container, but it reached a critical state in a container with a shape that was concentrated in one place.
+In this accident, one worker died from exposure to more than 450 sieverts.
+After the accident, the factory manager and the chief on duty were in a critical state again when handling the accident, and were exposed to about 0.5 sieverts.

 Facilities

 Pawling, New York facility

 United Nuclear Corporation had a facility, located off the Appalachian Trail in Pawling (town), New York, inherited from Nuclear Development Associates, that had a laboratory that experimented with bomb-grade uranium and plutonium.
 The facility was the site of a glovebox chemical explosion in 1972, that spread plutonium across the lake.

 Ambrosia Lake Uranium Mill

 Ambrosia Lake was a uranium mine and mill built in 1957 and operated by the Phillips Petroleum Company until it was purchased by UNC in 1963.
 Shortly after, UNC ceased milling operations at the site, although they retained ownership of the property.

 Church Rock Uranium Mill

 The Church Rock uranium mine and mill, located in McKinley County, New Mexico, first began exploration in 1968 as the company looked to expand its operations to meet demand.
 The mill was operational from June 1977 to May 1982.
 At around 5:30am on 16 July 1979, a 20 ft breach opened in the south cell of the facility's uranium mill tailings pond, releasing 1,000 tonnes of solid radioactive mill waste and 93 million US gallons acidic, radioactive tailings solution into Pipeline Arroyo, a tributary of the Puerco River.
 In 1983 the site was added to the Environmental Protection Agency's the National Priorities List, following investigations and minor cleanup efforts in the previous four years.
 In 1997, following their purchase by General Electric, the Nuclear Regulatory Commission fined UNC $100,000 for failing to set aside funds for the decommission of the site.
 In 2008, a five-year plan for the cleanup of contaminated uranium sites on the Navajo reservation, of which Church Rock is part, was authorized.